Ryan-Ray-Neff/qmk_firmware/keyboards/ergodonk_zero/keymaps/default/readme.md

 # Default keymap for ErgoDonk Zero Keyboard

 Simplified keymap to serve as a starting point for further customizations.
-Based loosely on the ErgoDox EZ starting keymap.
-Hold down `a` or `;` to access the 10-key layer.
+Based loosely on the [ErgoDox EZ default keymap](https://configure.zsa.io/ergodox-ez/layouts/default/latest/0).
+Hold down `a` or `;` to access the symbol layer.

 Note the Haptic on/off toggle & dwell time adjustments on the left hand.